 - Homeowners, Renters and Home Office Insurance—For your peace of mind at home

 - Life Insurance/Level Term Life Plans—Especially important if you’ve student loans, are married, or have a child

 - Travel Assistance–Special member pricing on global emergency services or trip cancellation wherever you travel.

 - Brokers—A Guide to Selecting Professional Liability Insurance & A Broker

-- Education Programs: An expanding array of topics to help you manage your firm effectively — in webinars and self-assessment tests (SATs) plus the Schinnerer VEP education program.
+- Education Programs: An expanding array of topics to help you manage your firm effectively — including webinars, self-assessment tests (SATs), and Schinnerer VEP education program.

 - Financial Planning —Online tools and guides to learn about starting a business, managing finances,valuable retirement program considerations and employee benefit retirement plans.

 - Firm & Employee Coverage – Find out what you need to know about various insurance coverage, including employee benefits.

 - Healthcare Coverage—Answer your questions about how the Patient Protection and Affordable Care Act (ACA) affects you and your firm.